CompSciOrBust/Amiigo/README.md

 # Amiigo

-A GUI for Emuiibo.
-The [Emuiibo](https://github.com/XorTroll/emuiibo) sysmodule is required in order to use Amiigo.
+Amiigo is a GUI for creating and switching virtual Amiibo for use with the [Emuiibo](https://github.com/XorTroll/emuiibo) system module.
+Amiigo runs entirely on the Nintendo Switch console and no PC is required for setup.
+A Nintendo Switch with custom firmware is required to use Amiigo.
+Simply run the NRO file and Amiigo will handle the rest.

+All Amiibo data is obtained from the [AmiiboAPI](https://www.amiiboapi.com/) and the [emutool](https://github.com/XorTroll/emuiibo/tree/master/emutool) source code was referenced extensively to understand how virtual Amiibo generation works.

-Amiigo's UI is built with the [Arriba](https://github.com/CompSciOrBust/Arriba) framework.
+Amiigo is built with the [Arriba](https://github.com/CompSciOrBust/Arriba) UI framework, which was designed with Amiigo in mind.

 <a  href="https://github.com/CompSciOrBust/Amiigo/releases"><img  src="https://img.shields.io/github/downloads/CompSciOrBust/Amiigo/total?style=for-the-badge"  alr = "Downloads "  /></a> <a  href="https://discord.gg/ZhRn3nn"><img  src="https://img.shields.io/discord/673622282790502402?color=green&label=Discord&logo=discord&style=for-the-badge"  alt="Discord Server"  /></a> <a  href="https://twitter.com/CompSciOrBust?ref_src=twsrc%5Etfw"><img  src="https://img.shields.io/twitter/follow/CompSciOrBust?color=blue&label=follow&logo=twitter&style=for-the-badge"  alt="Follow on twitter"  /></a>
 <!--ts-->